 More often than not, these are mobile or traveling notary services.
 Rather than meet complete strangers in your home, you can offer to meet them at a business, their office, home, hospital or other location.

-I found a website, At Your Service Mobile Notary, which is run by a lady in California who not only has a mobile notary service, but also teaches others on how to set up their practice.
+I found a website, At Your Service Mobile Notary, which is run by a notary coach in California who not only has a mobile notary service, but also coaches others on how to set up their practice.

 If you're on a budget and can't afford a course, you could also check out this inexpensive e-book available on Amazon that teaches you what you need to know about becoming a great notary public.